 Like most of these things, when you start looking into it, ghost sex is surprisingly common, it even has a scientific sounding name, spectrophilia.
-This is characterised as the sexual attraction to ghosts, as well as the phenomenon of sexual encounters between ghosts and humans.
+This is characterised as the sexual attraction to ghosts, as well as the phenomenon of sexual encounters between ghosts

 And quite a few people have come forward to report erotic encounters with spirits.
 In 2012, singer Ke$ha announced to the world in an interview with Ryan Seacrest that she has regular romantic experiences with a ghost.
 She said, "the spirit would show up in different forms, like one night it was a weird shadow and another time it was a voice, and then another time it was the lights and then it got progressively more and more intense.
 And then it turned into like a sexual weird thing, and I thought I should probably write a song about it."
 The encounters inspired her song, 'Supernatural'.